dubiacc/website/articles/en/nfp/index.md

 Notably, this heretical teaching is even espoused by the Eastern "Orthodox", see [Are Annulments Catholic?](/en/annulments).

-Augustine goes even further, after condenming the Manicheans for their mistress-wives:
+Augustine goes even further, after condemning the Manicheans for their mistress-wives:

 > In marriage, as the marriage law declares, the man and woman come together for the procreation
 > of children.
 Therefore whoever makes the procreation of children a greater sin than copulation,